Home » Cake & Cupcakes » Gingerbread Yule Log

 2. Using a stand mixer on medium speed beat egg whites until soft peaks form.
 Slowly add sugar (about one tablespoon at a time) and beat on high until stiff peaks form.
 Set aside.

-3. In another bowl (or clean the existing bowl) beat egg yolks and molasses until pale and thickened, approximately 4 minutes.
+3. In a separate bowl (or clean the existing bowl) beat egg yolks and molasses until pale and thickened, approximately 4 minutes.
 Beat in vanilla.

 4. In another bowl mix sifted flour, baking powder, ginger, cinnamon, nutmeg, cloves and salt together.
 Set aside.

-6. Once combined, spread the batter evenly on prepared baking sheet and smooth the top (it’s best to use an offset spatula).
+6. Once combined, spread the batter evenly onto the prepared baking sheet and smooth the top (it’s best to use an offset spatula).

-7. Bake for 10 minutes or until top springs back when lightly touched.
+7. Bake for 10 minutes or until the top springs back when lightly touched.

-8. While cake is baking, lay out a clean tea towel and dust the surface with powdered sugar.
+8. While the cake is baking, lay out a clean tea towel and dust the surface with icing sugar.

 10. Starting at one of the short edges gently roll the cake with the tea towel.
 Let the cake cool while rolled up in the tea towel.

-11. Meanwhile in a large bowl add whipping cream, powdered sugar and rum extract.
+11. Meanwhile, in a large bowl add whipping cream, icing sugar and rum extract.
 Whip until soft peaks form, set aside.

 13. Carefully and gently re-roll into a log, making sure not to press out the filling.